frankdean/coordinate-converter/README.md

 # Geographical Coordinate Converter

-This is a JavaScript based application using the AngulerJS web application framework.
+This is a JavaScript based application using the AngularJS web application framework.

 It parses free text input, converting to and from the following formats: